redox-os/redox/README.md

 # Launch using QEMU
 $ make qemu

-# Launch using QEMU without using KVM (Kernel Virtual Machine).
+# Launch using QEMU without using KVM (Kernel-based Virtual Machine).
 Try if QEMU gives an error.
 $ make qemu kvm=no

-# Launch using QEMU without using KVM (Kernel Virtual Machine) nor Graphics
+# Launch using QEMU without using KVM (Kernel-based Virtual Machine) nor Graphics
 make qemu kvm=no vga=no
 ```